What is Amazon PPC Optimization (pay-per-click)?

 Brands using headline search ads benefit from a wide array of customization for brand pages, product pages, search results pages, and even a URL.

-4 considerations to run a PPC ad
+Four considerations for running a PPC ad

-In order to run effective PPC ad campaigns, you must follow these requirements.
+To run effective PPC ad campaigns, you must follow these requirements.

 Every advertiser is required to have a seller account in an inactive state.